Winter Storm FAQs

 - Is food spoilage covered under my homeowners policy?

 - The basic homeowners policy does not cover food spoilage from the simple loss of electric power, but coverage varies in policies actually sold.
-In some cases, you were asked to pay a higher premium for this additional coverage; in other cases, you weren't.
-The benefit is usually $500, with a $100 deductible.
+In some cases, you may have been asked to pay a higher premium for this additional coverage; in other cases, you weren't.
+Review your policy carefully so you know what your coverage limitations are regarding food spoilage.

 - Do commercial policies include coverage for loss of business income, debris removal, power failure, frozen water pipes, water damage from frozen water pipes and collapse due to weight of ice and snow?